 Irving Penn’s timeless profundity is defined by the simplicity of his works; focussing solely on the subject at hand.
-Penn’s photos rewrote the rules of satin evening gloves and tapered waists of 1950s Paris, turning the commercial photo into a powerful visual vocabulary.
+Penn’s black and white photos rewrote the rules of satin evening gloves and tapered waists of 1950s Paris, turning the commercial photo into a powerful visual vocabulary.
 Dainty, Balenciaga-wearing models are metamorphosed into Roman marble copies through his lens.
 Describing his own photos as “beatitudes,” Penn “blessed” not only the fashion industry but also the world of fine art photography: turning even discarded cigarettes and decaying flowers into sophisticated and influential images.

 Artsper invites you to discover ten facts about the American artist who successfully transformed fashion photography into an accredited form of high art.